Guidelines on the Reporting of Grants and Contributions Awards

 Appendix C: batch reporting

-Batch reporting is a process that may be applied to a program that awards grants or contributions to recipients who may have been exempt from having certain information disclosed under the Privacy Act or otherwise stated in the department’s legislation.
+Batch reporting is a process that may be applied to Gs&Cs awards under $25,000.
 Batch reporting is the process of taking many awards and putting them into one common award report.
 Batch reporting may be performed each fiscal quarter or annually, at the discretion of the department.

 For example, if a program submits 80 payments to a varied number of recipients, all of whom are exempt from having their personal information disclosed, the program could submit a single batch report, which would contain the following information: